Linseed oil paint

 - Maintenance is just a rub-down with an oil-soaked rag every 10 years or so

-- Almost no primer or undercoat required for timber; only an iron oxide primer on metal
+- No separate primer or undercoat required for timber; just dilute the paint.
+Use iron oxide primer on metal

-- One version does all substrates: timber, metal, masonry and more
+- It can be used on all substrates: timber, metal, masonry and more

 - Totally organic, no solvents